GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 We're going to create a **star schema** by extracting _dimension_ tables and a _fact_ table from the _staging_ tables that have been created in the previous challenge.
 First you need to create another dataset and call it `dwh`.

-We have already provided the code for the dimension tables, all you need to do is create a new `fact_sales.sqlx` file in the same folder, configure it with the tag `fact` and create the fact table with the following columns:
+We have already provided the code for the dimension tables, first run the pipeline for the tag `dimension` and then create a new `fact_sales.sqlx` file in the same folder, configure it with the tag `fact` and create the fact table with the following columns:

 - `sales_key`  (surrogate key built out of `sales_order_id` and `sales_order_detail_id`)
 - `product_key` (surrogate key built out of `product_id`)